 - Copy of valid passport with at least 6 months validity, to be renewed before travelling.

-Any dependants and family members of the primary Business Visa holder who wish to accompany the latter into India should apply for an Entry Visa (designated as ‘X’ Visa).
+Any dependents and family members of the primary Business Visa holder who wish to accompany the latter into India should apply for an Entry Visa (designated as ‘X’ Visa).

 Any extended delay in communication from the officials, or any difficulty faced in the Visa application process can be detailed in an email and sent to the relevant Indian Mission or Post abroad, or directly to the Joint Secretary (CPV), Ministry of External Affairs at firstname.lastname@example.org.